 The Mortuary - New Orleans, LA

-The Mortuary City of the Dead opens late September 2019 from 6:15 pm until 11 pm most nights.
+The Mortuary City of the Dead opens in late September from 6:15 pm until 11 pm most nights.
 They prey on the various fears and phobias that scare people.
 Expect to become terrified.
 Tickets are $30 for general admission.
 There are other ticket options and specials on their web page.
 Open every Friday and Saturday nights in October plus lots of dates near Halloween.
 Check their web page.
 Since The Mortuary first opened its doors as a haunted attraction in 2007, it has been featured on the top ghost hunting shows including Discovery Channel’s Ghost Lab, Syfi Channel’s Ghost Hunters & Ghost Hunter’s International, The Travel Channel’s Ghost Adventures and featured as one of America’s Scariest Attractions!
 It’s the perfect setting for a one-of-kind adrenaline pumping, nail-biting haunted house experience!
 The property is surrounded by actual graveyards known in New Orleans as “The Cities Of The Dead.”
 Now add to what is undoubtedly a very scary environment to begin with, state of the art animatronics, theatrical sets, movie quality makeup, over-the-top special effects, unusual themes and details adds up to experiencing one of the most terrifying Halloween haunts ever.

 Tree Farm Massacre - Leesville, LA

-The haunt opens late September 2019.
+The haunt opens in late September.
 This is a Louisiana horror trail that takes about 45 minutes to walk through.
 They also feature a separate Zombie Hunt and Clown House.
 Tickets are $10-20 per person for each attraction or $40 for a combo ticket.
 Gates are open from 7 pm until Midnight most open nights.
 They are open every Friday and Saturday plus additional nights before Halloween.

 Anderson Farms – Leesville, LA